SemicolonAndV/AoC2015/README.md

 # AoC2015
-solution for Advent of Code 2015 edition
+Solutions for Advent of Code 2015 edition.
+Used languages:
+- Python
+- Java